 LAUNCHER GRENADES (40MM Grenade Launchers)

 Shower shells are to be treated like shotguns.
 Airsoft innovations 40mm master mikes have a 25 foot minimum engagement distance.
 Do not blind fire with any launchers, you must have a line of sight to the target area to fire.
-Do not fill grenades with anything but green gas at Siege.
+Do not fill grenades with anything but green gas.

 Machine guns are classified as any gun that is a copy of an existing machine gun such as an M249, M240, RPK, PKM, RPD, Shrike, M60, ect.
 For example an M4 with a box mag is not a machine gun, but an RPK with an AK magazine is.
 Ultimately, it is up to the staff discretion what is considered a machine gun and what is not.
 Machine guns have slightly different rules of engagement.
 They are allowed to use automatic fire provided they meet the following criteria: